-Keith R. Leonard Jr. has served as our Chairman since January 2016 and our Chief Executive Officer since October 2016.
+Keith R. Leonard, Jr., has served as our Chairman since January 2016 and served as our Chief Executive Officer from October 2016 to March 2020.
 Mr. Leonard was a co-founder of and served as President and Chief Executive Officer of KYTHERA Biopharmaceuticals, Inc., a public biopharmaceutical company from August 2005 until its acquisition by Allergan plc, a public pharmaceutical company, in October 2015.
 Prior to that, Mr. Leonard held roles of increasing responsibility at Amgen Inc., a public biotechnology company, from October 1991 to November 2004, including as Senior Vice President and General Manager of Amgen Europe.
-Mr. Leonard currently serves on the board of directors of Sanifit Laboratories S.L., a biopharmaceutical company, and Intuitive Surgical, Inc., a public medical device company, and is the Chairman of the board of directors for Sienna Biopharmaceuticals, Inc., a public biotechnology company.
-He previously served on the boards of directors of Affymax, Inc., a public biotechnology company, Anacor Pharmaceuticals, Inc., a public biopharmaceutical company, and ARYx Therapeutics, Inc., a public biopharmaceutical company.
+Mr. Leonard currently serves on the board of directors of Sanifit Laboratories S.L., a biopharmaceutical company and Intuitive Surgical, Inc., a public medical device company.
+He previously served on the boards of directors of Sienna Biopharmaceuticals, a public biopharmaceutical company, Affymax, Inc., a public biotechnology company, Anacor Pharmaceuticals, Inc., a public biopharmaceutical company, and ARYx Therapeutics, Inc., a public biopharmaceutical company.
 Mr. Leonard was formerly an active duty officer in the United States Navy.
 Mr. Leonard received a B.S. in Engineering from the University of California, Los Angeles, a B.A. in History from the University of Maryland, an M.S. in Engineering from the University of California, Berkeley, and an M.B.A. from the Anderson School of Management at the University of California, Los Angeles.
 We believe that Mr. Leonard is qualified to serve on our board of directors due to his extensive executive management and leadership experience in the life science industry, as well as experience as a director of public companies.

 Kristina M. Burow has served as a member of our board of directors since its inception in November 2011.
 Ms. Burow has served as Managing Director of ARCH Venture Partners since November 2011 and previously held roles of increasing responsibility at ARCH from August 2002 to November 2011.
 Ms. Burow currently serves on the boards of directors of several biopharmaceutical and biotechnology companies, including Vividion Therapeutics, Inc., Lycera Corp., BlackThorn Therapeutics, Inc., Metacrine, Inc., Scholar Rock, Inc., AgBiome Inc., Vir Biotechnology Inc., and AgTech Accelerator, an agricultural technology startup accelerator.
-Ms. Burow also serves on the board of directors of Sienna Biopharmaceuticals, Inc. She previously was a co-founder and member of the board of directors of Receptos, Inc., a public pharmaceutical company, until its acquisition by Celgene Corporation, a public biopharmaceutical company, in August 2015 and of Sapphire Energy, Inc., an energy company.
-Ms. Burow has participated in a number of other ARCH portfolio companies including KYTHERA, Siluria Technologies, Inc., an energy company, and Ikaria, Inc., a biotechnology company, acquired by Madison Dearborn Partners, a private equity firm.
+She previously was a co-founder and member of the board of directors of Receptos, Inc., a public pharmaceutical company, until its acquisition by Celgene Corporation, a public biopharmaceutical company, and of Sapphire Energy, Inc., an energy company.
+Ms. Burow has participated in a number of other ARCH portfolio companies including KYTHERA, Siluria Technologies, Inc., an energy company, Ikaria, Inc., a biotechnology company, acquired by Madison Dearborn Partners, a private equity firm, and Sienna Biopharmaceuticals, a public biopharmaceutical company.
 Prior to joining ARCH, Ms. Burow was an Associate with the Novartis BioVenture Fund in San Diego and an early employee at the Genomics Institute of the Novartis Research Foundation.
 Ms. Burow received a B.A. in Chemistry from the University of California, Berkeley, an M.A. in Chemistry from Columbia University, and an M.B.A. from the University of Chicago.
 We believe that Ms. Burow is qualified to serve on our board of directors due to her extensive experience investing in biopharmaceutical and biotechnology companies and her experience on boards of directors in the medical industry.